afinemax/afinemax/README.md

 My name is Max Fine.
 I'm a graduate student studying Physics & Astrophysics at the University of Amsterdam.
 This summer, I am working at Astron.
 I earned my undergraduate degree from the University of Toronto (with Honors)  in Canada!
 I am originally from St. Augustine, Florida.
-I'm passionate about exploring the unknown, improving our understanding of the cosmos, and adding to the collective knowledge of humankind.
-I believe that science has the power to change the world and I'm eager to contribute to that change in any way I can.<br>

 While I currently live in the Netherlands, I hold dual citizenship in the USA and Canada, which enables me to work & live in both countries.
 As a UofT graduate, I additionally qualify for the High Potential Individual visa (UK work visa).